smirnovalnik/microprocessor-units-course/docs/syllabus/syllabus.md

 - Ugryumov E. "Digital circuitry"_
 - _Joseph Yiu "The Definitive Guide to ARM Cortex-M0 and Cortex-M0+ Processors 2nd Edition"_
-- If you want to program C language you must read and **solve all exercises** in the textbook _Kernighan B., Ritchie D. "The C Programming Language" 2nd edition._
+- If you want to program C language you must read and **solve all exercises** in the textbook _Brian Kernighan., Dennis Ritchie "The C Programming Language" 2nd edition._

 ## Useful Links